thuylinhpham/PyPhyEIS/README.md

 ## 4. Acknowledgements

-- Funding is acknowledged from the National Research Foundation (NRF) of Korea funded by the Ministry of Science and ICT (MSIT) (NRF-2018R1A5A1025224), and the ERC…
+- Funding is acknowledged from the National Research Foundation (NRF) of Korea funded by the Ministry of Science and ICT (MSIT) (NRF-2018R1A5A1025224) for Engineering Research Center (ERC) for Artificial Intelligence Assisted Ionics Based Materials Development Platform.
-….Dr.
-Shin Namsoo, Dr. Shin Eui-chol, Prof. Kim Jaekook,…